Twisted Morava K-theory and connective covers of Lie groups: Computations of twisted Morava K-homology of spaces

 We will also need to use some basic facts about Hopf algebras.
 Standard references include \cite{hopf}\cite{MM}\cite{Sw}.
 From an algebraic point of view, exact sequences and extensions of Hopf algebras are described, for instance, in \cite{AD}.

 \begin{definition} Let $A,B,C$ be commutative Hopf algebras over a field $k$.
 Suppose $i: A \to B$ is an injection of Hopf algebras, and $j: B \to C$ is a surjection of Hopf algebras.
-Then if $C \cong B/i(A^{+})B$ as Hopf algebras, where $A^{+}$ denotes the augmentation ideal of $A$, we say that
+Then if $j$ induces the isomorphism $C \cong B/i(A^{+})B$ of Hopf algebras, where $A^{+}$ denotes the augmentation ideal of $A$, we say that

 is a \emph{short exact sequence of Hopf algebras}. \end{definition}